PeteCookson/Poddly/TESTING.md

 - The search field is available to all users.

 **View podacast descriptions including other users comments**
-- The directory of podcasts is available to all users, as are the content modals with description, comments and additional information.
+- The directory of podcasts is available to all users, as are the content modals with description, and additional information.
 **Register and create an account**
 - This function is available to all user not registered.
 ---